suzanayesh2/Mastering-JavaScript-in-20-Days-1/Week 2/DAY 3.md

 }
 // Uncomment the following line to check your work!
 // limitedRepeat(); // should log (every second, for 5 seconds): hi for now

+/* CHALLENGE 6 */

+function everyXsecsForYsecs(func,interval,duration) {
+  // ADD CODE HERE
+   let count = 0;
+  let id = setInterval(() => {
+func()
+    count+=interval
+    if(count >= duration) {
+      clearInterval(id)
+    }
+  }, interval)
+}

+// Uncomment the following lines to check your work!
+// function theEnd() {
+//   console.log('This is the end!');
+// }
+// everyXsecsForYsecs(theEnd, 2, 20); // should invoke theEnd function every 2 seconds, for 20 seconds): This is the end!
 ```

+##  Promises:
+## Lesson summary :
+* #### There is a problem in ES5 Web Browser APIs with callback functions such that : Callback hell.
+So ES6+ comes with a solution : Promises
+* Using two-pronged ‘facade’ functions that both:
+  - Initiate background web browser work and
+  - Return a placeholder object (promise) immediately in JavaScript
+  - Special objects built into JavaScript that get returned immediately when we makea call to a web browser API/feature (e.g. fetch) that’s set up to return promises(not all are)
+   - Promises act as a placeholder for the data we expect to get back from the web browser feature’s background work